XanderBert/Unreal-Engine-Learning-Agents-Learning-Environment/README.md

 ## Initial Setup

+First create a new Unrea Engine project with version 5.3 or highter.
+You should make a C++ project to be able to follow this write up.

-First we need to enable the plugin and add private and public DependencyModuleNames
+Then we need to enable the plugin and add private and public DependencyModuleNames

 ### Enable the plugin